Information for children, young people, parents and carers

 The doctor will never do any part of the examination against your wishes and will stop at any point if you want them to.

-There will be an opportunity for you and any family members to speak to the doctor alone.
+There will be chance for you and any family members to speak to the doctor alone.

 You can choose who will be with you during any part of the check-up.